-It is characteristic of people involved in crises or disasters, inclduing pandemics-whether victims or relief workers-to find themselves in the burnout zone.
+It is characteristic of people involved in disasters-whether victims or relief workers-to find themselves in the burnout zone.
 Fears arise in the face of unprecedented change and the uncertainty that accompanies such drastic change.
 And while our minds and bodies are equipped to handle this level of stress for short periods of time, it can be destructive in the long run if not navigated correctly.